 You also improve your knowledge by taking part in practical field exercises and experiments:

-Additionally, stays abroad and relevant professional experience are recommended and can be given credit within the programme.
+Research stays abroad and vocational training are recommended and can be credited to the degree programme.

 The master's programme is structured in a very flexible way and gives students the opportunity to specialise individually within the subject of geosciences.
 It offers an optimal combination of theoretical principles and practical applications and gives graduates a perfect basis for professional work in either basic or applied fields.

-According to the curriculum, graduates of the following bachelor’s programmes offered at TU Graz and University of Graz will be accepted without an admission procedure:
+Graduates of the bachelor’s degree programme Geosciences offered at TU Graz and University of Graz will be accepted without an admission procedure.